 Similarly, when an animal is found dead under suspicious circumstances, it should not be moved, skinned, or in any way cut or opened.
 Other animals, vermin and poultry must be kept away from it and the authorities informed.

-Anthrax is notifiable, if you suspect anthrax you must by law immediately notify the Animal and Plant Health Agency (APHA - 03000 200 301).
+Anthrax is notifiable.
+If you suspect anthrax you must by law immediately notify the Animal and Plant Health Agency (APHA - 03000 200 301).
+Failure to do so is an offence.

 Anthrax is generally fatal and the period of illness in cattle and sheep so short that affected animals may be found dead without any signs of illness ever being noticed.
 Occasionally anthrax is not rapidly fatal and an affected animal may be ill for several days before death occurs.